 Employment Attorneys Serving Sunnyvale, California

 State and federal laws protect California employees from discrimination and retaliation among many other laws.
 Stephen Danz and Associates attorneys are familiar with these laws and keep current to ensure they can maximize their protection of employees from abuse in the workplace and from hostile work environments.
 When you contact our office, one of our dedicated labor law attorneys will explain what legal options are available in your case.
 We devote our practice to fighting for workers’ rights.
 Employment law in California is a specialized area and cases are hard-fought.
-Therefore, having one of the largest employee-side law firms on your side is critical.
+Therefore, having an employee-side law firm on your side is critical.
 If you are in Sunnyvale, California and searching for attorneys that are both experienced and aggressive, look no further and contact our office.
 When encountering discrimination, wrongful termination, or retaliation in the workplace, many California employees have turned to our offices for guidance.

 Below, we list some of the most often violated employment and whistleblowing laws employers violate in the workplace.
 Call us for a clearer understanding of any of the following or to discuss your case.